Ness Wadia

 Ness Nusli Wadia (born 30 May 1971) is an Indian businessman.
 Wadia is the managing director of Bombay Burmah Trading Corporation, a company which has holdings in most of the Wadia Group subsidiaries, including an indirect majority stake in Britannia Industries.
 He was the Joint Managing Director of Bombay Dyeing, the flagship company of the Wadia Group, till March 2011 when he stepped down from the post.
 Wadia is a co-owner of the Indian Premier League cricket team Punjab Kings.

 Early life

-Wadia was born into a Parsi family in Mumbai, India.
+Ness Nusli Wadia was born into a Parsi family in Mumbai, India.
 His parents are businessman Nusli Wadia and former airhostess Maureen Wadia.
-His father was the son of Neville Wadia and Dina Wadia.
-His grandfather was the son of Sir Ness Wadia who played an important role in turning the city of Bombay into one of the worlds largest cotton gin trading centers during the late 19th century.
-His grandmother, Dina, was the daughter of Muhammad Ali Jinnah, the founder of Pakistan and Rattanbai Petit, a member of the Petit family.
+He has a younger brother, businessman Jehangir Wadia.
+He is the grandson of businessman Neville Wadia and his wife, Dina Wadia.
+His grandfather Neville was the son of Sir Ness Wadia who played an important role in turning the city of Bombay into one of the worlds largest cotton gin trading centers during the late 19th century, while his grandmother Dina was the only child of Muhammad Ali Jinnah, the founding father and the first Governor General of Pakistan, and his wife Rattanbai Petit was a member of the Petit family.

 After completing his education at The Cathedral & John Connon School as well as Lawrence School in Himachal Pradesh, and then at Millfield School in the UK.
 Wadia studied international relations at Tufts University near Boston, Massachusetts, and then went on to do his MSc in Engineering Management at University of Warwick.